zzsarya/ju-base-notes/README.md

 gn base happy new week
 ok hi base ,again
 The contract still hasn't been completed.
 I don't know what the problem is.
+I bought a planet on Greenworld and ı guess I have one tree there :9